nullivex/ah-wiki/Home.md

 actionHero will also serve static files for you, but actionHero is not a 'rendering' server (like express or rails).

-Use the SideBar to get around.
+Use the sidebar to navigate.

 ---